osrf/gazebo_tutorials/clone_simulation/tutorial.md

 ~~~

 You should see a confirmation message with the location of the new server and
-how to connect a new gzclient to it.
+instructions on how to connect a new gzclient to it.
 Open a new terminal and run gzclient:

 ~~~
 GAZEBO_MASTER_URI=http://localhost:11346 gzclient
 ~~~

 Verify again that the two simulations are independent by changing the gravity in
-one of the simulations to `0.001`.
+one of the simulations to `0.003` (as noted above).
 As before, you should only see one of your
 spheres moving away.

 [[file:files/sidebyside.png|640px]]

-## The source code.
+## The source code

-Let's take a look at the source code of our example:
+Let's take a look at the source code for our example:

 <include src='http://bitbucket.org/osrf/gazebo/raw/default/examples/stand_alone/clone_simulation/cloner.cc' />

-## The code explained.
+## The code explained

 <include from='/int main/' to='/RunServer\);/' src='http://bitbucket.org/osrf/gazebo/raw/default/examples/stand_alone/clone_simulation/cloner.cc' />